steve-alex/finito/README.md

 Finito-api is an api for a task management application.
 This project was built to answer all the questions I had about building a stable, production-ready API.
-Along the way, I got to explore lots of new technology and learn some important lessons.
+Along the way, I got to explore lots of cool new technology and learn some important lessons.